joegrey-acc/ProjectInitializationAutomation/README.md

 2. Add FILEPATH = "< folder where you want to create new project >" to .ev
 3. Add GITHUB_ACCESS_TOKEN = "< the access token that has all repo elements checked >" to .ev

-4. CREATE my_commands.sh file in project folder
+4. CREATE .my_commands.sh file in project folder
 5. Add the following to the my_commands.sh shell script file:
     ```
     #!/bin/bash